Card Operations & Usage

 Do I need to update my MSIC for new qualifications?

-Your MSIC only needs updating if your personal details or operational need change in a way covered by the regulations (
+No. Your MSIC only needs updating when your personal details or operational need change in a way covered by the regulations.

 Details